Porter Ranch triple homicide was not random attack, police say

 LAPD Capt.
 William Hayes revealed at an afternoon press conference that the suspect or suspects in the shooting were likely known to the victims.

-Hayes said investigators believe they know the motive behind the crime but would not release details so as to not compromise the investigation.
+Hayes said investigators believe they know the motive behind the crime but would not release details because they do not want to compromise the investigation.

 The names of the victims were also released in the press conference.
 Those killed were identified as Gary O'Neil Davidson, 39, from Reseda and a renter of the home; Benito Lopez-Vasquez, 46, of Anaheim and Jesus Perez, 34, of Perris.